 As always, it’s important to keep employees looped in.
 Communicate with your workers, even if the news isn’t what anyone would like to hear.
 The unknown is scarier than the known, and one issue weighing heavily on employees’ minds is their health.

-1. Follow proper cleaning and disinfecting procedures.
-Prioritize regular disinfection of frequently touched surfaces and objects, including point-of-sale systems, doorknobs and handrails.
+1. Follow proper cleaning and disinfecting procedures, and plan in case employees test positive.
+Prioritize regular disinfection of frequently touched surfaces and objects, including point-of-sale systems, doorknobs, and handrails.

-If it’s not feasible to close the business for a deep clean, the next best thing is to clean and disinfect objects and surfaces the infected person used.
+If a deep clean is not feasible, the next best thing is to clean and disinfect objects and surfaces the infected person used.
 Andrew Rosen with New Jersey cleaning contractor Commercial Cleaning Corp., explains, “You want to know where that person was in that office and then go in and clean top to bottom, disinfecting all the high-touch areas.
 If an area is grimy, clean it first with soap and water.
-Make sure there's no dust, nothing on the surface, before you take a wipe and disinfect.
+Make sure there's no dust, nothing on the surface before you take a wipe and disinfect.
 Make sure the disinfectant stays on for the kill time.
 You know those Clorox or Lysol wipes?
 Most of them have a four-minute kill claim.
 That means the surface needs to stay wet for four minutes.”
 6